Who We Are

 Andrew has written extensively on constitutional issues and worked in academic, political and public policy environments.
 In his consultancy role at The Constitution Society he focuses on strategic direction, research programmes and dissemination.
 He is Lecturer in Politics and Contemporary History, King’s College London.

 Aaron Ritchie, Programme Administrator

-Aaron attained a BA in History from UCL before subsequently completing an MA in Filmmaking at the Northern Film School, Leeds.
-He recently joined The ConSoc team in August 2013.
+Aaron attained a BA in History from UCL before subsequently completing an MA in Film Editing and Production at the Northern Film School, Leeds.
+He joined The Constitution Society in August 2013.

 Amy Street, Research Director

 Amy is a practicing barrister.
 She studied law at the Universities of Oxford and Bonn and holds an MA in Medical Ethics and Law from King’s College London.
 She was called to the bar in 2002 and has appeared in leading cases in the appellate courts.
 Amy is legal consultant to BBC Radio 4′s legal discussion programme ‘Unreliable Evidence’.